SCAGspm/spm_dm_documentation_update/docs/index.md

 ![Clear Selection][cancel_select] *Clear Selection*: This tool clears the selected features of the Active Layer.

-![Navigate][hand_select] *Navigate*: This tool allows the user to navigate around the map by clicking and dragging on the map.
-The user can hold ‘Shift’ and drag to zoom to a specific extent.
+![Navigate][hand_select] *Navigate*: This tool allows the user to navigate around the map by clicking and dragging on the map. **Tip:** The user can hold ‘Shift’ and drag to zoom to a specific extent.

 ![Identify][info_select] *Identify*: This tool is activated when features are selected.
 The Identify tool opens a moveable summary window where the user can view the attributes of the selected feature.